- Text Size +

 “Ina, I recommend turning to your side.”
 The larger woman nodded her head, then did as requested.

 “Oh…oh, you're right…thank you Dasa.
-I'll come back in the morning…” Then, she passed out.
+I'll come back in the morning…” She passed out.

 Like her friend's hair, the folders were a rat's nest.
 More abandoned projects than stars in the universe, a serialization that lives and dies on the phases of alcoholism and a publisher's home life, and some of the most consistently completed works were one-off books or slash fiction.